(855) 575-6376

 History and Physical Examination

 A thorough history and physical examination are the first steps in diagnosing pleural effusion.
 By discussing the patient’s symptoms and medical history, doctors can gather valuable clues about the potential cause of the effusion.
+A history of autoimmune diseases such as rheumatoid arthritis, or recent chest trauma, can provide important clues to the cause of pleural effusion.
 During the physical examination, signs such as decreased breath sounds, dullness to percussion, and a pleural friction rub can indicate the presence of pleural effusion.

 Imaging Studies

 Imaging studies play a vital role in confirming pleural effusion.
 Chest X-rays, CT scans, and ultrasounds can reveal the presence, size, and location of the fluid buildup.
+For example, chest X-rays may show fluid accumulation specifically in the right pleural cavity.
 These imaging techniques also help identify any underlying lung diseases that might be contributing to the effusion.
+Imaging may also reveal complications such as a trapped lung, where pleural scarring prevents the lung from fully expanding.

 Pleural Fluid Analysis